ArviinM/expo-realtime-ivs-broadcast/README.md

 ```

 After adding the permissions, you may need to prebuild your project: `npx expo prebuild --platform ios`.

+### Android

+The necessary permissions (`CAMERA`, `RECORD_AUDIO`, `INTERNET`) are already included in the library's `AndroidManifest.xml` and will be merged into your app's manifest automatically during the build process.

+However, you are still responsible for requesting these permissions from the user at runtime.
+This is standard Android behavior.
+You can use React Native's built-in `PermissionsAndroid` module to handle this, as shown in the example app.

 ## Core Concepts